mniederhuber/faire-pipeline/ReadMe.md

 	- To run on multiple directories (with 'FAIRE' in the names, in this example) at once, run: `for d in *FAIRE*; do cd $d ; nohup sh ../src/faire-pipeline/slurmSubmission.sh & disown ; cd .. ; done`
 		- Snakemake output will be appended to nohup.out in each directory.
 		- If you choose to run the pipeline this way, it is highly recommended you monitor job progress with `watch -n1 sacct -S <time you ran the pipeline>` to check for FAILED jobs.
+	- To force the pipeline to rerun, pass the `-f` flag to the submission script: `sh ../src/faire-pipeline/slurmSubmission.sh -f`

 **NOTE**: If not using submission script, you *must* provide the path to the snakefile as the first call to snakemake:
 `snakemake --snakefile <path/to/Snakefile>`